Heather Couper

 Heather Anita Couper, CBE FInstP FRAS (2 June 1949 – 19 February 2020) was a British astronomer, broadcaster and science populariser.

 After studying astrophysics at the University of Leicester and researching clusters of galaxies at Oxford University, Couper was appointed senior planetarium lecturer at the Royal Observatory, Greenwich.
 She subsequently hosted two series on Channel 4 television – The Planets and The Stars – as well as making many TV guest appearances.
-On radio, Couper presented the award-winning programme Britain’s Space Race as well as the 30-part series Cosmic Quest for BBC Radio 4.
+On radio, Couper presented the programme Britain’s Space Race as well as the 30-part series Cosmic Quest for BBC Radio 4.
 Couper served as president of the British Astronomical Association from 1984 to 1986 and was Astronomy Professor in perpetuity at Gresham College, London.
 She served on the Millennium Commission, for which she was appointed a CBE in 2007.
 Asteroid 3922 Heather is named in her honour.

 Early life

 Born on 2 June 1949 in Wallasey, Cheshire, Couper was the only child of George Couper and Anita Couper (née Taylor).
 At the age of seven or eight, she was watching planes in the night sky because her father was an airline pilot when she unexpectedly witnessed a bright green meteor.
 Her parents said there was no such thing; but a newspaper headline the next day referred to a "green shooting star," and Couper then determined to become an astronomer.

 She attended St Mary's Grammar School (merged with St. Nicholas Grammar School in 1977 to become Haydon School) on Wiltshire Lane in Northwood Hills, Middlesex.
 At the age of 16, she wrote to British television astronomer Patrick Moore asking if she would be able to take up a career in astronomy, and received the reply "being a girl is no problem at all"!